mendix/widgets-resources/README.md

 -   `npm install` on root

+### Requirements

+-   For this repository you need npm version 6 or below.
+Version 7 and above are unsupported.

 ### For developing native widgets in `packages/pluggableWidgets`:

 -   Create a simple Mendix project in Studio